 CVE-2026-8963

-A spoofing vulnerability exists within the Web Speech component of the affected software.
+A spoofing vulnerability exists in the Web Speech component of Mozilla Firefox and Thunderbird, allowing remote attackers to deceive users.

 Executive summary